joaovasco01/SentimentAnalysis/README.md

 ## Creation of a New Dataset

-I embarked on creating a new dataset, utilizing GPT for the generation process, where I generated innovation types labeled.
+I embarked on creating a new dataset, utilizing GPT for the generation process (innovation_ideas.txt) , where I generated innovation types labeled.
 This approach was taken with the intent to train a model more effectively, tailored to the specific requirements of the task at hand.

 ## Training with Support Vector Classifier (SVC)